What is Clickjacking, its Type and How to prevent it?

 6. Is clickjacking a serious vulnerability?

-7. Clickjacking How to prevent?
+7. Clickjacking: How to prevent?

 Ans: Clickjacking can be prevented through frame busting on the client side and X-Frame options on the server side.